nosarthur/gita/README.md

 * white: the local branch has no remote branch.
 * green: the local branch is the same as the remote branch.
 * red: the local branch has diverged from the remote branch.
-* yellow: the local branch is ahead of the remote branch (good for push).
+* purple: the local branch is ahead of the remote branch (good for push).
-* purple: the local branch is behind the remote branch (good for merge).
+* yellow: the local branch is behind the remote branch (good for merge).

+The color choices of purple for ahead and yellow for behind is motivated by [blueshift](https://en.wikipedia.org/wiki/Blueshift) and [redshift](https://en.wikipedia.org/wiki/Redshift).

-And the extra symbols have the following meaning:
+The extra status symbols have the following meaning:

 * `+`: staged change exists
 * `*`: unstaged change exists